For the past few years, Terry and I haven’t bothered buying each other a Christmas gift.

 I know: what a couple of complete Scrooges, eh?
 I mean, part of the joy of Christmas is the giving of thoughtful gifts, which show just how much the recipient means to you, amiright?

 Er, I guess this would be the wrong time to reveal that we don’t send Christmas cards, either?
 Thought so.

 In our defence, we didn’t stop exchanging gifts because we don’t care about each other, and, despite what you might think, we’re not TOTAL scrooges, either.
-We do buy gifts for the rest of our respective families, for instance, and we will, of course, buy gifts for our son when he’s here – we’re looking forward to it, in fact.
+We do buy gifts for the rest of our respective families, for instance, and we will, of course, buy gifts for Max – in fact, they’re already in stock.

 So, why don’t we do it for each other?
 Lots of reasons, really…

 Because we have way too much stuff, and not enough space to store it in.

 We’re lucky, basically: we have a house that’s full to bursting point with STUFF.
 We just don’t need any more of it – and while there ARE things we’d both like (I mean, it’s not like we’re morally opposed to shopping or anything like that: um, far from it, actually…), we don’t buy those things for each other at Christmas either …

 Honestly, we’re both super-fussy when it comes to shopping.
 For instance, I love clothes and makeup… but I’d much prefer to be able to pick them out for myself, knowing I’ll get exactly what I want (and in the right size/colour), than trust someone else – even the person who arguably knows me best – to do it for me.
 Terry, meanwhile, has pretty specific taste in the things he likes, too, and I wouldn’t even know where to start if I were to try shopping for him: which I know for sure, because I HAVE tried… and have normally gotten it wrong.